biso-no/Appwrite-React-Native-Typesafe/README.md

 To typesafe your database APIs, simply wrap your existing appwrite client inside `TypedAppwriteClient`.
 This enables suggestions in your functions based on the generated types.

+- I have also improved the structure to streamline the development experience a bit, with a more object based approach.
+Take a look at the example below.
+- Most of the methods are also documented.

 ### Example